 Modafinil Side Effects

-Besides developing tolerance, another common side effect is tachycardia, or racing heartbeat when the body is at rest.
-Think of trying to have a normal conversation with someone when your heart (out of the blue, not if you are falling in love) begins to nearly audibly pound like it’s going to explode out of your chest.
+Besides developing tolerance, another common modafinil side effect is tachycardia, or racing heartbeat when the body is at rest.
+Consider the anxiety of trying to have a normal conversation with someone when your heart (out of the blue, not if you are falling in love) begins to nearly audibly pound like it’s going to explode out of your chest.
 Even worse, think of that happening when you are trying to fall asleep!
-The thing is, drugs can cause reactions similar to the dreaded panic attack, and they can happen at the least opportune time.
+Stimulant drugs and their after-effects can feel quite similar to the dreaded panic attack, and they can happen at the least opportune time.

-Also, more rare side effects can throw a complete wrench into things.
-For example, Stevens-Johnson syndrome, a drug-induced severe rash/fever/skin reaction, which can be life-threatening and may require treatment in an ICU at the hospital.
-(2) Modafinil can cause other rare reactions as well, such as peeling skin, sores, hives, eruptions that cover the whole body, including genitals, etc. Rather than risk developing dependence and taking a chance on other potentially harmful or off-putting side effects, one may decide to seek out natural solutions to sleepiness, lack energy, lack of focus, etc., that don’t carry such liabilities.
+There are other (thankfully) rare side effects that can also throw a complete wrench into things.
+For example, Stevens-Johnson Syndrome, a drug-induced severe rash/fever/skin reaction that can be life-threatening and may require treatment in an ICU at the hospital.2 Modafinil can cause other rare reactions as well, such as peeling skin, sores, hives, eruptions that cover the whole body, including genitals, etc. Rather than risk developing dependence and taking a chance on other potentially harmful or off-putting side effects, one may decide to seek out natural solutions to sleepiness, lack of energy, lack of focus, etc., that don’t carry such potential liabilities.

-The Alternative to Meds Center specializes in helping people to get to the root of their symptoms like fatigue/insomnia/depression/anxiety etc. so as to resolve them at the source.
-The fundamental nature of the programs we deliver is that they are non-drug-based, based on testing and discovering what can be improved using orthomolecular or other holistic ways of treating the problem.
+Alternative to Meds Center specializes in helping people to get to the root of their symptoms such as fatigue, insomnia, depression, anxiety, etc., and resolving them at the source.
+The fundamental nature of the programs we deliver is that they are non-drug-based, ( apart from tapering protocols when needed ) and center on testing to discover what can be improved using orthomolecular or other holistic ways of treating the problem.

 This content has been reviewed and approved by a licensed physician.